rolf-thomas/deployment/Readme.md

-# Automatic deployment with git-hook, npm, grunt and/or rsync
+# Automated deploy with git-hook, npm, grunt and rsync

 ## User workflow